tpaananen/visualstudio_visual_commander_commands/README.md

 More information about the extension https://vlasovstudio.com/visual-commander/

 ## Setting the commands to work
-Install the extension for Visual Studio 2019.
+Install the extension for Visual Studio 2019 or 2022.
 The extension can be accessed from the Extension menu in VS. Go to commands and add a new command.

 ### Adding a new command
 Copy selected command, save, compile and run to test it works.
 Lets say the command was saved in the first slot.